Ismaiana/Melon-scheduler/README.md

 # Isma Melon 🍉

-Isma Melon is a web application built as an activity for HB Academy that helps users find available dates and times for melon tasting.
+Isma Melon is a web application built as an activity for HB Academy, that helps users find available dates and times for melon tasting.

 ## Contents
 * [Tech Stack](#technologies)